apache/arrow/docs/source/python/extending_types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, all arrays with an extension type are constructed or deserialized into
 a built-in :class:`ExtensionArray` object.
-Nevertheless, one could want to sub-class
+Nevertheless, one could want to subclass
 :class:`ExtensionArray` in order to add some custom logic specific to the extension
 type.
 Arrow allows to do so by adding a special method ``__arrow_ext_class__`` to the
 definition of the extension type.